American Airlines, Qatar Airways sign strategic partnership, codeshare deal

 American in June 2017 notified Qatar of its decision to terminate its codeshare relationship.

-Earlier this month, Brazilian budget airline Gol signed a codeshare agreement with American Airlines.
-American also announced it was expanding its relationship with Alaska Airlines, which is also joining the global airline network oneworld that includes Qatar and American.
+Earlier this month, Brazilian budget airline Gol (GOLL4.SA) signed a codeshare agreement with American Airlines.
+American also announced it was expanding its relationship with Alaska Airlines (ALK.N), which is also joining the global airline network oneworld that includes Qatar and American.

 In April 2019, U.S. Secretary of State Mike Pompeo said the administration was scrutinizing Qatar Airways’ acquisition of a 49% stake in Air Italy, which had been flying to U.S. destinations since 2018 in a move seen by U.S. lawmakers as flouting a deal not to add new flights to the domestic market.